openharmony/docs/en/application-dev/application-models/uiability-intra-device-interaction.md

    })
    ```

-## Starting UIAbility with Window Mode Specified (System Applications Only)
+## Starting UIAbility with Window Mode Specified (for System Applications Only)

 By specifying the window mode when starting the UIAbility of an application, the application can be displayed in different window modes, which can be full-screen, floating window, or split-screen.